dmccuskey/DMC-Corona-UI/README.md

 The `Widgets.newButton` constructor is used to create new buttons.

+Buttons are very configurable and can be modified on-the-fly at any point in your application.

 Button types can be one of:
 * **push** button (a typical momentary button)
 * **toggle** button (a typical on-off button)